demisto/content/Packs/CortexXpanse/Integrations/CortexXpanse/README.md

 ### domain

 ***
-Returns reputation lookup for an doamin found in Xpanse
+Returns reputation lookup for an domain found in Cortex Xpanse.

 #### Base Command